nitesh4146/scaffold-vite-edu/README.md

 - 📚 Dedicated space for explanations and theory
 - 🎮 Interactive visualization area with flip capability
 - 🎛️ Separate controls area for clean UI organization
-- 🧭 Navigation system for organizing multiple topics/sections
+- 🧭 Hamburger menu navigation system for organizing multiple topics/sections

 ### For Developers
 - ⚡ Lightning-fast development with Vite